-To be honest, it feels a bit early in the holiday to be writing the traditional “not a lot happened” post, but it was that kind of a day.
+It feels a bit early in the holiday to be writing the traditional “not a lot happened” post.
+But it was that kind of a day, to be honest.
 Most of us didn’t do much, and what we did do wasn’t done with a great deal of enthusiasm.
 We’d been let luz (see what I did there?) in our first proper destination of the holiday.

 The day began for Kas with a long run while the girls and me had a lie in.
-When Kas got back, she took the girls out for a swim in the hotel pool while I sat in the apartment playing with blog posts and feeling, to be honest, a bit miserable.
-I’m not quite sure why, but possibly because the weather had turned cloudy, I was covered in insect bites, and we all seemed too tired to be bothered spending time with each other.
+When Kas got back, she took the girls out for a swim in the hotel pool.
+I stayed in the apartment playing with blog posts and feeling, to be honest, a bit miserable.
+The weather wasn’t great and I had loads of insect bites from the previous day.
+Plus we were all too tired to bother spending time with each other.

 By late afternoon we raised the energy to go out for a walk around the village and up to the nearby castle, the Château Sainte-Marie.
 From the valley the castle is deceiving.
 It’s covered in large, colourful banners which appear, from below, to be very inappropriate graffiti.
 You have to get a certain distance up the hill before realising what is actually going on.

 It was quite an easy walk up along the road and then a footpath, and from the top the view back down onto the town was pretty good.
 The weather was kind of in-and-out of cloud and quite warm.
-There was supposed to be a geocache up there, but after multiple people’s failure to find it, the consensus seems to be that the site is compromised and the geocache should be archived.
+There should have been a geocache up there.
+Nobody had found it for ages and many commented that the site was bad.
+I assumed it was missing and we moved on.

 Back at the plot, we walked back down again and visited the same ice-cream shop / bar that we’d visited the previous evening, and we treated ourselves to some more ice cream again.

-Being a Sunday, the “big” supermarket in the village was shut, so we once again went into the smaller one and collected enough things to get some dinner – sausage and salad night.
+It was a Sunday, so the “big” supermarket in the village was shut.
+We once again went into the smaller one and collected enough things to get some dinner – sausage and salad night.
 Kas and Ami walked straight back down to the apartment with the shopping while Izzy and me walked back up the hill a little to go and find the only geocache in the village,

-And to be honest, that’s about all that we managed for the day.
-The rest of the evening was spent playing around with electronics and generally avoiding each other.
+And to be honest, that’s about it for the day.
+We spent the rest of the evening playing around with electronics and generally avoiding each other.